qwfy/vim-senter/readme.md

 Vim-SEnter enables you to send text from nvim to REPLs or other places.

-It has builtin support for Jupyter Console and Jupyter Notebook.
+It has builtin support for

+- Jupyter Console
+- Jupyter Notebook (additional dependency needed)
+- GHCi (stack ghci)

 Other REPLs can be added, if you need nothing fancy, adding support for a new REPL is just a few lines of configuration.

 ## General Workflow